 - Ability to natively support diversified business models: The more diverse the product, the higher it ranks on our list.

-- Acquisition strategy aligned with distribution: The more aligned the acquisitions are with distribution, the higher it ranks on our list.
+- Acquisition strategy aligned with distribution: The more aligned the acquisitions are with distribution, the higher it rank on our list.

 - User Reviews: The deeper the reviews on public sites by distribution companies, the higher the score for a particular product.